 Complex Litigation (2 cr.)
 DN 823 Study of advanced and specialized problems of Civil Procedure in the context of multi-party, multi-forum litigation in federal courts.
-Topics include inter alia, the nature of complex litigation; class actions; judicial control of litigation; res judicata and collateral estoppel; and variations on traditional litigation models in complex cases.
-Grove
+Topics include inter alia, the nature of complex litigation; disposition of duplicative or related litigation; class actions; judicial control of litigation; res judicata and collateral estoppel; and variations on traditional litigation models in complex cases.
+Grove invasions of civil rights, historical background leading to passage of Civil Rights Act of 1871, enforcement from time of passage until U.S. Supreme Court decision in Monroe v.
+Pape, and development of constitutional tort from 1961 to present.
+Heise

 Conflict of Laws (2 cr.)
 DN804 Interstate problems of persons, things, or events; jurisdiction of courts; enforcement of foreign judgments; ascertainment of which state law is to be applied.
-Crockett existing works; comparisons to other legal protections of intellectual property.
-Crews
+Crockett